mabiesen/mysql_php_interview_project/README.md

 .
 .

-Implicity project criteria is as follows:
+Implicit project criteria is as follows:

 1.)
 Code should be humanly readable